Mind Body Spine – Total Body Chiropractors

-Dr. Stephanie Louie is a practicing chiropractor with a chiropractic clinic in Victoria, BC.
-She uses a total body approach when it comes to chiropractic treatment.
-At Mind Body Spine, chiropractic treatment combines proper spinal alignment through manual adjustments and/or spinal decompression, and targeted exercise and nutrition.
+Dr. Stephanie Louie is the owner / operator of a chiropractic clinic in Victoria, BC called Mind Body Spine which employs a total body approach when it comes to treatment.
+Chiropractic treatment combines proper spinal alignment through manual adjustments and/or spinal decompression, and targeted exercise and nutrition.
 This approach helps resolve the root causes – not just the pain symptoms – of your health issue.
 Most importantly, it is tailored to your personal needs and goals.

 The first step to health is starting every new patient visit with a wellness exam using state of the art technology to get to the root of the problem.
 We pride ourselves on finding the root cause of the problem in order to find the right steps towards correction.
 This is a unique approach that is extremely empowering for patients, some of whom may have felt helpless to their pain in the past.